Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 Well, like I mentioned before we got on, this Gabe, you know, he wants to fight.
-He's not scared to fight anybody.
-He he will fight anybody. saw him fight a crackhead last week.
+He's not scared to fight anybody. hell He will fight anybody. i saw him fight a crackhead last week.
 But anyways, um he was made for the UFC.
 Like his style, the way he is, he reminds me.

 Speaker